seunghan96/seunghan96.github.io/_posts/2024-05-01-(paper)UniTS.md

 - (1) **Fully supervised** model
   - that uses the same training scheme as baselines,
 - (2) **Prompt learning** model
-  - where a self-supervised pretrained UniTS is fixed and only prompts for all tasks are generated.
+  - where a pretrained UniTS is fixed
+  - only prompts for all tasks are generated.

 <br>